-Everyone knows that a good, rich Christmas cake needs to be make quite some time in advance.
-With pecan nuts, ground almonds and a generous glug of bourbon, Nigella Lawson’s Traditional Christmas Cake from the Nigella Christmas cookbook is one of our favourite recipes.
+A good, rich Christmas cake needs to be made quite some time in advance.
+With pecan nuts, ground almonds and a generous glug of bourbon, Nigella Lawson’s traditional Christmas cake from the Nigella Christmas cookbook is one of our favourite recipes.